21 Headless CMS Platforms That You Should Check Out

 Pros:

-• Content of a website can be merged in a single hub.
+• The content of a website can be merged into a single hub.

 • Teams can collaborate on a specific project easily.